Find out here how the Green Button is evolving.

 From August 2022

-Perspectively, first audits according to the Green Button Standard 2.0.
-Licensees go through the audits within one year.
+First audits according to the Green Button Standard 2.0.

 Public documents on the further development